hfukada/fukadaus/_posts/2018-08-19-aac-chaahan.md

     ![Rice on the side]({{ "/assets/img/aac_chaahan/ready_rice.jpg" }}){:width="600px"}

-9. Add eggs into the open space in the pan.
-Keep the eggs moving with the spatula until eggs start to solidify.
+9. Add the eggs into the open space in the pan.
+Keep the eggs moving with the spatula until the eggs start to solidify.

     ![This is about the consistency to aim for.]({{ "/assets/img/aac_chaahan/eggs_solidifying.jpg" }}){:width="600px"}

-10. Once the eggs start to solidfy, quickly add the rice into pan and stir.
+10. Once the eggs start to solidfy, quickly add the rice into the pan and stir.
 The goal is to cook the eggs onto the rice and other ingredients.

     ![throw the rice in now]({{ "/assets/img/aac_chaahan/rice_in.jpg" }}){:width="600px"}